-All equity-settled share-based payments are reflected in share-based payments reserve, until exercised.
-Upon exercise, shares are issued from treasury and the amount reflected in share-based payments reserve is credited to share capital, adjusted for any consideration paid.
+All equity-settled share-based payments are reflected in contributed surplus, until exercised.
+Upon exercise, shares are issued from treasury and the amount reflected in contributed surplus is credited to share capital, adjusted for any consideration paid.

 The Company's stock option plan permits the Company to grant options to employees, consultants and directors when the number of shares that may be purchased under that option and all previously granted options does not exceed 10% of the issued and outstanding shares.
 The exercise price of the options granted will be no less than the discounted market price of the Company's shares and the maximum term of the options will be 5 years.